 King Kirby is a great first play to try if you’ve never been.
 It is fast, funny, and touching, with a quick breather in the middle.
-This is a story for dreamers.
+The life of Jack Kirby, the iconic creator responsible for some of the biggest characters in comics, is a story for dreamers.
 Ever had to choose between chasing your dreams or eating your next meal?
-This story is for you.

 Jack Kirby’s creative spark is presented in a rapid fire series of vignettes that are poignant, comedic, and—from our vantage point—tragically absurd, there are neither heroes nor villains in this story.